-Contact George Kraynick, Water Quality Manager, at 612-661-4923 or george. kraynick@minneapolismn.gov if you have questions about Minneapolis' drinking water.
+Call 612-673-3000 or 311 if you have questions about Minneapolis's drinking water.
 You can also ask for information about how you can take part in decisions that may affect water quality.

 The U.S. Environmental Protection Agency sets safe drinking water standards.
 These standards limit the amounts of specific contaminants allowed in drinking water.
-This ensures tap water is safe to drink for most people.
+This ensures that tap water is safe to drink for most people.
 The U.S. Food and Drug Administration regulates the amount of certain contaminants in bottled water.
-Bottled water must provide the same public health protection as public tap water.